All she had to do was wait for the PA Grand Jury Report. Instead, she was ar-

 more of a liar in my eyes.
 If I weren't a document hunter, Bendig would have suc-

-ceeded in conning me as he succeeded in conning Engel.
-Engel has gotten lazy.
+ceeded in conning me as much as he succeeded in conning Engel.
+Randy Engel had gotten lazy.

 None the less, there is a way to tell if Bendig is lying, if you can see him speaking.